uklad/Micollab-Script/README.md

 The Micollab version is checked and appropriate patched are pre selected.

+For Micollab 6.0 - 9.7 and MiVB-x select options 6 for the correct CVE-2024-41713 patch file

 There is no checks is the patches are allready applied.

 Script may pause a few times during installation no user interation is required once the patching process has started.